OCamlverse/ocamlverse.github.io/content/metaprogramming.md

 particularly ones that involve reducing boilerplate code.
 For example, there's usually no need to write code manually for the serialization or comparison of types.

-A great introduction to PPX metaprogramming can be found [here](https://ocaml.org/docs/metaprogramming).
+A great introduction to `ppx` metaprogramming can be found [here](https://ocaml.org/docs/metaprogramming).
 The history and current situation of the PPX ecosystem is presented elegantly in [this post](https://discuss.ocaml.org/t/the-future-of-ppx/3766).

-## Authoring

-Authoring a PPX extension is covered by the excellent [ppxlib user manual](https://ocaml.org/p/ppxlib/latest/doc/index.html).

 ## PPX Extensions